 1. Open the Messages App on your iPhone.

 2. Open a New Message or tap on an existing Message thread of the Person that you want to send Photos to.

-4. Next, tap on the Photos icon located in the bottom App bar.
-In case you do not see the bottom App bar, tap on the App Store icon.
+Note: If you do not see bottom App bar, tap on the App Store icon.

 As you select photos, you will see individual photos being attached to the Message body, instead of iCloud Photo link.